Abdominal Aortic Aneurysm screening

 The AAA screening programme

 In England, screening for Abdominal Aortic Aneurysm (also known as AAA) is offered to men during the year they turn 65.
 The screening consists of a painless, non-invasive ultrasound scan.
-Patients can find information on the NHS.UK website.

 Men aged 65 or over are most at risk of AAAs.
 Screening can help spot a swelling in the aorta early on when it can be treated.